Placement & Assessment

 If the answer to all of these questions is NO, then you need to take the ESL placement test to be sure you have a successful start to your college education.

 You will be asked to produce a writing sample and complete a multiple-choice test on language use, reading skills, and sentence meaning.
-The test will be taken during a three-hour online session over Zoom using a webcam.
-You will need paper and pencil or pen, internet access, and a computer with a webcam.

 Student eligibility for the College Credit Plus program is determined in one of the